Marvin redesign

 • Some went a step further and scheduled a "transition period" to help move from "work brain" to "getting help."
 When probing, I learned folks used a variety of activities that helped them in this "transition."

 Designing the MVP.
-First, in low fidelity.

 A simple and efficient scheduling flow.